pepopowitz/your-first-react-app-exercises/exercise-7/SOLUTIONS.md

 ### 2-2

-This `styles` object imported from the CSS Module contains properties for every class we define in the `styles.css` file.
+This `styles` object imported from the CSS Module contains properties for every style we define in the `styles.css` file.
 We use that object to specify which style from the module to use on an element.

 For example, if the CSS Module contained a style `.title { ... }`, in the associated component we would use it with `<h1 className={styles.title}>`.